fzw97/RecBaselines/README.md

 # RecBaselines
-PyTorch Implementations of some Recommendation System papers
+This is a PyTorch Implementations of some Recommendation System papers

 ## Requirements
 * scipy==1.1.0